 - 5. Document all immunizations administered in the patient's electronic health record and the appropriate immunization tracking system.
 Include date, immunization given, dose, anatomical location of administration, lot number, manufacturer, Vaccine Information Sheet (VIS) date, and the identification of the person administering the vaccine.
 If vaccine was not given, record the reason for non-receipt. - 6.
-Be prepared to manage a medical emergency related to the administration of vaccines by having a written emergency medical protocol available, as well as equipment and medications. - 7.
-Adverse events occurring after administration of any vaccine should be reported to the Vaccine Adverse Event Reporting System (VAERS) online at https://vaers.hhs.gov.
-Additional information about VAERS is also available by telephone (800-822-7967).
+Be prepared to manage a medical emergency related to the administration of vaccines by having a written emergency medical protocol available, as well as equipment and medications. - Adverse events occurring after administration of any vaccine should be reported to the Vaccine Adverse Event Reporting System (VAERS) online at https://vaers.hhs.gov.
+Additional VAERS information is available by telephone at (800) 822-7967.